 The prince's keen violet eyes narrowed.
 It was rare that he was forced to meet with his half-brother, and he had always preferred it that way.
 To tell truth, the two, though they shared their father's blood, shared little else in common, and their natures, when together, caused any peace to implode.

-Akihiko had to acknowledge that this entrance surprised him; he had not known that Haruhiko was courting anyone, and it would be fascinating to see what, or rather who, had caught the stoic man's eye, if only satisfy his highness' strange sense of curiosity.
-He drew himself up to full height in the throne where he was seated, and listened closely to catch the name of the would-be fiancé, or fiancée, if his brother truly wished to throw him a curve ball.
+Akihiko had to acknowledge that this entrance surprised him.
+He hadn't known Haruhiko was courting anyone, and it would be fascinating to see what, or rather who, had caught the stoic man's eye, if only to satisfy his strange sense of curiosity.
+He drew himself up to full height in his seat, and listened closely to catch the name of the would-be fiancé, or fiancée, if his brother truly wished to throw him a curve ball.

 "And his intended groom, Takahashi-"

 His heart roiled, plummeted, and quite nearly ceased to beat.
 In Hiroki's, something was born.

 A/N: Please, let me know what you thought of this chapter in a review!
 It's my birthday today and a review would be a lovely present.